Top 6 Best Foods For Dogs With Diabetes

 Check Price On Amazon

-• Low-calorie formula: Just 16 calories per treat, supporting healthy weight
+• Low-calorie formula: Only 16 calories per treat for controlled snacking

-• Pumpkin and apple: Natural fiber and nutrients for digestion and blood sugar regulation
+• Pumpkin and apple: Supports digestion and blood sugar regulation

 Strength